matthiask/406.ch/posts/20240216-weeknotes.md

 Title: Weeknotes (2024 week 07)
 Date: 2024-02-16
 Categories: Django, Programming, Weeknotes
-Draft: remove-this-to-publish

 This is a short weeknotes entry which mainly contains a large list of releases.
-The reason for this is that I haven't written a blogpost in several weeks.
-The last time this has happened was last year in September.
-I don't feel bad though -- I have checked off a large chunk of my company-internal writing to dos.
+The reason for the large list is that I haven't published a weeknotes entry in weeks.

 ## Releases